sspirial/wall-of-developers/README.md

-# wall-of-developers
+# Wall of Developers

-This is a wall of developers where you get to see some of the developers who were attached at the Swahilipot Hub Foundation
+This is the wall of developers, displaying some of the developers who were in SPHF